If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 Step 1 – Be mindful of the term expiry date

-Remember, you can only renew your life policy before its term expires.
+Remember, you can only extend your life policy before its term expires.
 Therefore, make sure you know when that is going to happen.
 You can find the expiry date listed on the first page of your policy.
 Next, set a reminder about 4-5 months before the expiry date to tackle the next step in the list.

 Step 2 – Understand your new life insurance needs

 Insurance needs are not set in stone.
-If your 20-year term life insurance policy is approaching its term, chances are you might not need as much coverage as you did two decades back.
+If your 20-year term life insurance is approaching its term, chances are you might not need as much coverage as you did two decades back.
 Your kids may have become self-sufficient, your mortgage may have been paid off, and your assets may have grown.
 So, assess your personal and financial situation to understand how much coverage you need and for how long (if you need one at all).

 Step 3 – Get quotes from multiple insurers